Conformal gravity: light deflection revisited and the galactic rotation curve failure: Why ?

 \section{Why $\ga=0${?}}

-{In order to highlight the differences among CG solutions, we can discuss the situation of a monopole metric in GR (see \cite{Barriola:1989}), defined by \beq A(r) = 1-8\pi G\eta^2 -\frac{2MG}{r} \eeq that, for any constant non-zero $\eta$, is not asymptotic to a flat metric.
-For this reason, it is not accessible from the Minkowski metric.
-If one looks for accessible metrics which define the same metric at infinity, one can consider $A(r) = 1-8\pi G\bar\eta^2 -\frac{2\bar MG}{r}$, which is accessible if and only if $\eta=\bar \eta$.
-We have no condition on $M$, meaning that the metric for $(M, \eta)$ is accessible from $(\bar M, \eta)$, and, in particular, from $(\bar M=0, \eta)$.
+{In order to highlight the differences with conformal gravity solutions, we can discuss the situation of a monopole metric (see \cite{Barriola:1989}) defined by \beq A(r) = 1-8\pi G\eta^2 -\frac{2MG}{r} \eeq which of course, for any fixed non-zero $\eta$, is not asymptotic to Minkowski metric.
+It is instead {\it asymptotically locally flat} (ALF); see \cite{Barriola:1989} and \cite{ALF}.
+For that reason, it is not accessible from Minkowski.\footnote{The metric (\ref{monopole}) cannot reduce to a Minkowski metric at large $r$ with a redefinition of the coordinates: in fact, $r$ cannot be redefined because it appears in front of the angular part, and there is no redefinition of $t$ that can eliminate the constant $\eta$ from $A(r\to\infty)=1-8\pi G\eta^2$.} If one looks for accessible metrics which define the same metric at infinity, one can consider, for example, $A(r) = 1-8\pi G\bar\eta^2 -\frac{2\bar MG}{r}$, which is accessible if and only if $\eta=\bar \eta$.
+We have no condition on $M$, meaning that the metric for $(M, \eta)$ is accessible from $(\bar M, \eta)$, and from $(\bar M=0, \eta)$ in particular.

-It follows that the monopole metric cannot be produced in a classical regime; however, if a monopole is already present, it can capture mass to produce a monopole black hole as in (\ref{monopole}).
+That means that the monopole metric cannot be produced in a classical regime; however, if a monopole is there from the beginning, it can capture mass to produce a monopole black hole as in (\ref{monopole}).

-This claim agrees and proves the interpretation of the monopole solution presented in \cite{Barriola:1989}.
-However, it is not what happens in CG, where we have three terms threatening accessibility, namely the constant $3\be\ga$, and the two terms proportional to $r$ and $r^2$ with constants $\ga$ and $k$. {To make two metrics of the form (\ref{solutionCG}) and (\ref{solutionCGbar}) accessible from each other, we can either (1) fix all the three parameters $k$, $\be$, and $\ga$, or (2) fix $k$ and $\ga=\bar\ga=0$, and leave $\be$ unconstrained.}
+This agrees and proves the interpretation of the monopole solution presented in \cite{Barriola:1989}.
+However, it is not what happens in CG.
+Here, we have three terms threatening accessibility (namely the constant, the ones in $r$ and in $r^2$) parameterized by $(k, \ga, \be)$.
+If we want to get rid of these terms, one needs either to fix all the three parameters or fixing $k$ and $\ga=\ga'=0$ leaving $\be$ unconstrained.

-In the former case, all parameters are frozen and the solution with $\ga\not= 0$ is not classically accessible from any other solution; if the mass source is already present, it can neither be removed nor changed by capturing mass around. {This case appears therefore very inconvenient, because it requires fine-tunedly values of the parameters to reproduce real physical systems.} In the latter case, when one sets $\ga=\bar\ga=0$, the solution is accessible from analogous metrics with different values of $\be$ and the relative energy (with respect to $\bar \be=0$) can be computed in the AVP framework to be $Q=-24\be k$.
+In the first case, all the parameters are frozen meaning that the solution with $\ga\not= 0$ is not classically accessible from any other solution; if it is there, it is there from the beginning and it cannot change at all, not even by capturing mass around.
+In the second case, when one sets $\ga=0$, the solution is accessible from analogous metrics with different values of $\be$ and the relative conformal energy (with respect to $\bar \be=0$) can be computed in AVP framework to be $Q=-24\be k$.

 }